General Usage

 Data Transfer

-Log into Rivanna using the web-based FastX and launch the MATE Desktop interface.
+Log into UVA HPC using the web-based FastX and launch the MATE Desktop interface.
 Then from the top menu bar, open firefox through the FastX desktop and log into your UVA Box account.
 Once logged in to box, click on the New + button (upper right) to upload a file/folder.
 In the left sidebar of the new window, select Other Locations/Computer/scratch/ to navigate to your scratch directory and select the files/folders you want to upload to your box account.

 Larger files should be moved using Globus.